Integrating Financial Services Cloud with Mortgage Platforms

 API Connectivity

+The cloud platform needs REST API connections to the LOS, the pricing engine, and the document management system.
 ICE Mortgage Technology's Developer Connect APIs, Byte Software's API layer, and Black Knight's integration toolkit all support cloud platform connections.
-Verify your specific LOS version supports the API endpoints you need before starting.
+The integration team verifies that the specific LOS version supports the API endpoints the project needs before any code is written.

 Data Mapping